https://www.totraveltoo.com/

 Why we chose it?

 Our research had told us that Sao Paulo is a huge place and to choose your location wisely.
-Vila Madalena was centrally located, and believed to be quite safe with good quality accommodation, restaurants and bars.
+Vila Madalena was centrally located and believed to be quite safe with good quality accommodation, restaurants and bars.
 Tripadvisor had given Hostel o de Casa Sao Paulo, Brazil a good review.
-A fellow traveler had also mentioned the hostel.
-The hostel was busy and the first night we could only get a double room with a shared bathroom which we took.
-The next two nights we moved into a double room with bathroom.
+A fellow traveller had also mentioned the hostel.
+The hostel was busy and on the first night, we could only get a double room with a shared bathroom which we took.
+The next two nights we moved into a double room with a bathroom.

-The Wifi worked better around the reception area where seats and bean bags were provided for the travelers.
+The Wifi worked better around the reception area where seats and bean bags were provided for the travellers.

 What was it like?